franko/gsl-shell/doc/user-manual/gdt.rst

 .. function:: lm(t, model_descr, options)

     Perform a linear fit of the data in the table ``t`` based on the model described with ``model_descr``.
-    This latter should be a string of the form ``"y ~ x1, x2^2"`` where the variables referenced are the column's name of the table.
+    This latter should be a string of the form ``"y ~ x1, x2^2"`` where the variables referenced are column's names of the table.
     For more details about the model description look in the section on :ref:`GDT linear model <gdt-lm>`.
     The options are documented in the paragraph about :ref:`linear model options <gdt-lm-opts>`.